-Candidates meeting the criteria in Policy 9.3.C: Specific MELD/PELD Exceptions, Table 9-2 are eligible for MELD or PELD score exceptions that do not require evaluation by the full Review Board.
+Candidates meeting the criteria in Policy 9.5: Specific Standardized MELD or PELD Score Exceptions are eligible for MELD or PELD score exceptions that do not require evaluation by the full Review Board.
 The transplant program must submit a request for a specific MELD or PELD score exception with a written narrative that supports the requested score.
 Templates were developed for these exceptions to aid the transplant programs in the process of submitting the required information to justify the exception.